-Study: German start-up investments decline
+Study: German start-up investments on the decline

 After a record year in 2021, things are apparently looking less rosy in the start-up industry.
 Investments are still at a high level, but they are decreasing and their value is falling.
-Berlin, meanwhile, remains the start-up capital
+Berlin, meanwhile, remains the startup capital

-According to a recent study by auditing and consulting firm Ernst & Young (EY), both the volume and number of financing rounds in Germany are declining: the total value of venture capital investments in German startups fell by 20 percent in the first six months of 2022 compared to the same period last year.
-While the amount invested between January and June 2021 was still EUR 7.6 billion, in the first half of 2022 it was just over six billion euros.
-That is a minus of seven percent.
+According to a recent study by auditing and consulting firm Ernst & Young (EY), both the volume and number of financing rounds in Germany are declining: the total value of venture capital investments in German start-ups fell by 20 percent in the first six months of 2022 compared to the same period last year.
+While the amount invested between January and June 2021 was still €7.6 billion, it was only just over €6 billion in the first half of 2022.
+That is a drop of seven percent.

-There is reason to cheer in the capital: in the first half of 2022, Berlin was once again the hotspot of the German startup scene: there were 219 financing rounds here - more than in Bavaria (118), North Rhine-Westphalia (59) and Hamburg (38) combined.
-Most capital also continues to flow to Berlin in total: more than every second euro invested in startups ends up in the capital: 3.25 billion euros in the first half of 2022.
-Prüver says: "Germany's startup heart continues to beat in the capital."
+There is reason to celebrate in the capital: Berlin was once again the hotspot of the German start-up scene in the first half of 2022: there were 219 financing rounds here - more than in Bavaria (118), North Rhine-Westphalia (59) and Hamburg (38) combined.
+Most of the capital continues to flow to Berlin in total: more than every second euro invested in start-ups ends up in the capital: 3.25 billion euros in the first half of 2022.
+Prüver says: "The start-up heart of Germany continues to beat in the capital."

-The most successful start-up sectors were the hardware and software and energy fields.
+The most successful start-up sectors were hardware, software and energy.
 Most venture capital flowed into the software and analytics sector.
-The sector brought in a total volume of more than €1.8 billion, about the same as in the same period last year.
+The sector generated a total volume of more than 1.8 billion euros, roughly the same as in the same period last year.
 More than 900 million euros in investments flowed into the energy sector: a good 870 million euros more than in the first half of 2021.
-The mobility sector follows with a financing volume of 844 million euros.
-However, in the first half of 2021 this figure was still at EUR 1.41 billion.
-The decline in the fintech and insurtech sectors was particularly extreme: The financing volume here fell from more than two billion euros in the prior-year period to around 760 million euros in this year's first half.
+This was followed by the mobility sector with a financing volume of 844 million euros.
+However, this had still amounted to 1.41 billion euros in the first half of 2021.
+The decline in fintechs and insurtechs was particularly extreme: the financing volume here fell from more than two billion euros in the same period of the previous year to around 760 million euros in this year's first half.

 Like it?
 Please spread the word: